powwow-capstone/spacemonitor/README.md

 $ ./prod
 ```

-For switching to the production environment:
+For switching to the staging (testing) environment:
 ```
 $ ./staging
 ```